Skip to main content

-I am a senior member of the Department of Management (DoM) in the Faculty of Business & Social Sciences (FBSS) at Kingston University, I conduct research with an international network of world leading scholars focused on global teams specifically and global work more generally.
+I am Associate Professor and senior member of the Department of Management (DoM) in the Faculty of Business & Social Sciences (FBSS) having worked at Kingston University since 2001.
+I conduct research with an international network of world leading scholars focused on global teams specifically and global work more generally.
 My research leadership is demonstrated by regular contributions to the wider research community at leading international conferences and as a journal editorial board editor and member and internally through long-standing contributions to PhD supervision, research groups and seminar series.
-Currently I complement my research profile with leadership in the domain in my role as DoM Lead for Research and for Postgraduate Research Students.
+Currently I complement my research profile with leadership in the domain in my role as Research Hub Lead (Future of Work and New Ways of Working (FoW)).

 I am currently looking to supervise a PhD student on the following research project: The emotional wellbeing of global virtual teams.
 Please contact me if you are interested in applying.

-I have been a Faculty member at Kingston University for 19 years.
-During that time, I have acquired significant teaching experiences across all levels and varied programmes
+I have been a Faculty member at Kingston University for 21 years.
+I have acquired significant teaching experiences across all levels and varied programmes.
+Currently I deliver teaching on three programmes (MBA, Global HRM, and MIBM).
+I supervise students as they undertake research and consultancy projects across a range of taught Masters programmes.
+I am also the KBS Inclusive Curriculum Framework (ICF) Workstream Lead.

 My research interests focus on aspects of global work.
 I aim to create impact in the areas of team, talent and career development and management.